PNCA To Hold Musical Evening Titled Sur-Sajjan On 26th Sep - UrduPoint

 The event aimed at promoting the virtues of peace and harmony to rekindle the traditional music developed many centuries ago by the sufi saints.

-Well Known singers Sain Zahoor and Jameel Lohar would perform the sufi and folk music to enthrall the music lover from twin cities, an official told on Wednesday.
+Well Known singers Sain Zahoor and Jameel Lohar would perform the sufi and folk music to enthrall the music lover from twin cities, an official informed on Sunday.

 They would entertain the audience with musical performances decorated with famous Qawalis besides their own musical pieces.